isaacpitwa/todo/doctor-list/README.md

 ```
 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## API Used
+ This application uses the following API to fetch the list of doctors: https://63c15b437165626718791c6c.mockapi.io/challenge/api/doctors

 ## Available Scripts

 In the project directory, you can run: